s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 type IntTuple = (Int, Int)
 ~~~~

-which are treated just like original `(a, b)` or `Int, Int` would.
+which are treated just like the original `(a, b)` or `(Int, Int)` would.
 This means
 that we can use such types loosely and pass e.b. a `Tuple Int Int` into a
 function `f :: (Int, Int) -> ...`.
-The same also holds for type classes.
-While
+The same also holds true for instances of
-not actually defining new types, `type` declarations are therefore often used to
+type classes.
+Because aliases do not count as new types,
-make function types easier to read.
+`type` declarations are often used to make function types easier to read.

 The second way to declare types, `data`, declares new-types as in actual new
 types in the type system: